anglo-korean/landing-pages/README.md

 # Lander

-Lander is a really dirt simple service which powers landing pages, accepting signup email addresses.

-It comprises two tightly coupled projects

-## lander-pages

-Lander Pages, found in the `pages/` directory, is a preact app which serves up landing pages.
-Landing pages are configured in `pages/src/config/lander.json`.
+Lander is a preact app which serves up landing pages.
+Landing pages are configured in `src/config/lander.json`.

+It serves a dirt simple page with some roughly templated values based on a campaign ID in the query string which serves to accept signup email addresses.

 ## lander